mofluxhq/moflux-bench/VERIFICATION.md

 `demo/verify-loadgen-args.mjs` requires `loadgenArgs` to forward `--emit-phase-samples=`, both sides to default it to false, and the option to stay out of the scenario and trace.
 Run against the 0.41.0 `demo/present.mjs`, the forwarding and defaults checks fail.
-Every other module in `npm run verify` passed except `demo/verify-presenter.mjs`, which again could not bind 127.0.0.1:8200.
+Every module in `npm run verify` passed.
+That includes `demo/verify-presenter.mjs`, which 0.41.0 could not run: the presenter records the Tyr 0.33.0/Latchflo 0.18.0 runtime and completes its full comparison with the option forwarded at its default.
 No run with the option enabled has been made; the generator's own emission is the path the local contention benchmark already uses.

 ## 0.41.0 runtime alignment